scicloj/sklearn-clj/README.md

 # sklearn-clj

-This library gives easy access in Clojure to all estimators and models from python scicit-learn, using internally libpython-clj.
+This library gives easy access in Clojure to all estimators and models from python [scikit-learn,](https://scikit-learn.org/) using internally libpython-clj.